Horse meat: South Korea

 In South Korea, horse meat is generally not eaten, but raw horse meat, mostly taken from the neck, is consumed as a delicacy on Jeju Island.

 Tonga

 In Tonga, horse meat is eaten nationwide.
-The dish is also popular among Tongan diaspora.
+The dish is also popular among the Tongan diaspora.
 Methodist missionary George Daniel wrote notably about a breeding pair left by James Cook during his second Oceanic voyage in Angaha close to Fuaʻamotu which were slaughtered not long after.